 Charm is one of the most useful abilities in Divinity: Original Sin.
 It’s not immediately available to you, but the moment you can start crafting charm arrows for your archer, do so.
 Better still, make sure your archer learns the level 10 “Rapture” ability asap.
 Since your archer will generally go first, you can start off each fight by charming the nearest enemy.
 Not only will the charmed enemy attack its friends and help you whittle down their heath bars, it’ll also attract fire for a few turns, saving your own team.
 A crucial, kinda overpowered ability.

-Enemies drop all manner of junk when they die, and it's easy to miss things unless you hit the Alt key to highlight everything.
+Enemies drop all manner of junk when they die, and it’s easy to miss things unless you hit the Alt key (or click the right thumbstick on consoles) to highlight everything.
 If you want the best loot, be sure you survey the battlefield before moving on.

 In fact, use ALT liberally while exploring, as well.
 It can be easy to miss small objects lying around while exploring, and you never know when a unique object or quest item may be lying around.